alexandrnikitin/cv/README.md

 ### Public Fails

 I show up as a public speaker occasionally.
-I've spoken several times at internal (un)conferences and external meetups.
+I've spoken several times at internal (un)conferences and also at external meetups and conferences.
 You can find [some slides on github](https://github.com/alexandrnikitin/slides).
-There's [a video publicly available on youtube](https://www.youtube.com/watch?v=Yp4yQQqb2VI) if you want to take a look at me.
-I've led few workshops, you can find [some materials on github too](https://github.com/alexandrnikitin/workshops).
+There's [a conference video publicly available on youtube](https://www.youtube.com/watch?v=Yp4yQQqb2VI) if you want to take a look at me.
+I've led a few workshops, you can find [some materials on github too](https://github.com/alexandrnikitin/workshops).
 I write [a blog and enjoy doing it](https://alexandrnikitin.github.io/blog/).

 ### Hobbies & Interests